 Now, there are a whole host of different methods that you can use, and there are two other key criteria that we use within our auction searches as well, which I’ll show you in the second and third part of this mini-series.

 I look forward to catching with you in the next video.
 All the best.

-If you have any questions or thoughts about the EI Group or buying properties at auction then leave them in the comments section below.
+If you have any questions or thoughts about the EIG or buying properties at auction then leave them in the comments section below.

 Alternatively, you can get in touch via our Facebook page.